Portkey-AI/portkey-cookbook/ai-gateway/resilient-loadbalancing-with-failure-mitigating-fallbacks.md

 You should have the [Portkey API Key](https://portkey.ai/docs/api-reference/authentication#obtaining-your-api-key).
 Please sign up to obtain it.
 Additionally, you should have stored the OpenAI, Azure OpenAI, and Anthropic details in the [Portkey vault](https://portkey.ai/docs/product/ai-gateway-streamline-llm-integrations/virtual-keys).

-## 1. Importing the SDK and authenticating Portkey
+## 1. Import the SDK and authenticate Portkey

 Start by installing the `portkey-ai` to your NodeJS project.